abdelazizSalah/Ethical-Labs/Buffer_Overflow/task2_write_up.md

 * now we can see the following result:
     - ![alt text](image-23.png)
-    - return address is **0xffffc870**, because from the screenshot, GDB output says that **Stack level 0, frame at 0xffffc870** which means that the frame starts at this address, and we know that the return address is stored at the top of the stack right after the local variables and saved registers
+    - frame starting address **(which is the register storing the return address)** is **0xffffc870**, because from the screenshot, GDB output says that **Stack level 0, frame at 0xffffc870** which means that the frame starts at this address, and we know that the return address is stored at the top of the stack right after the local variables and saved registers
     - the vulnerable buffer address is **0xffffc838**
     - notice that the return address after excuting the check_password is **saved eip = ffffc860** this is before performing the buffer overflow attack, and you know that this will be our target, that we will need to change this address to make it point to the place where we have our shell code.
     - this imply that we need to have 70 - 38 = 38 in hex -> 56 - 4 bytes in decimal to be able to overwrite the return address